-Alabama Farmers Cooperative bought Bonnie Plant Farm in 1975.
-The family members stayed on to continue operating the company.
 Business grew rapidly through the ’80s as we added trucks and greenhouses to service an expanding market area.
 In 1983, we delivered plants into 13 states.
 As mass-market retailers began to expand into the home garden trade by opening garden centers, we suddenly saw an opportunity to increase sales at an even greater pace.
 To prepare for this new market, we increased our distribution stations in other states.
 We hired more salesmen, constructed more greenhouses, and generally geared our operation for what was to be significant growth in the 1990s.

 In 2012, over 500 sales reps continue to deliver quality vegetable and herb plants to over 14,000 accounts in the 48 contiguous United States and in the Ontario and Quebec provinces of Canada.

 The Early History of Bonnie Plant Farm

 The following was written by Mrs. Bonnie Paulk in 1940 and tells the story of the founding and growth of Bonnie Plant Farm in the early part of the last century.

 My husband and I were married in Boynton, Florida, in 1916, and I went with him to live on his small truck farm, which was located six miles from Boynton in the flat woods of Florida.
 That was the beginning of the Bonnie Plant Farm, although it was not called that at the time.
 It was the winter following our marriage that the farmers of Florida suffered a great loss.